Traditional Chinese Medicine for Weight Loss

 Tsutomu Shimada, Tomoko Akase, Mitsutaka Kosugi, Masaki Aburada.
 Preventive Effect of Boiogito on Metabolic Disorders in the TSOD Mouse, a Model of Spontaneous Obese Type II Diabetes Mellitus.
 Evid Based Complement Alternat Med.
 2011; 2011: 931073.
 Published online 2011 Jun 5. doi: 10.1093/ecam/nep012

-Any new diet change should be consulted with medical practitioner
+Any new diet change should be consulted with a medical practitioner

 The information and reference materials contained here are intended solely for the general information of the reader.
 It is not to be used for treatment purposes, but rather for discussion with the patient’s own physician.
 The information presented here is not intended to diagnose health problems or to take the place of professional medical care.